matches() in Java

 Topics Covered

-The matches() in java is the method of String class that checks whether a string matches a given regular expression or not.
+The matches() method in Java is a method of the String class that checks whether a string matches a given regular expression.
 A regular expression or regex expression is a string pattern mainly used for searching or matching operations.

 Syntax of matches() in Java